CyrusAlexanderBarrett-Hammer/Temperature-and-humidity-sensor/Documentation and user guide/README.md

     Program cannot run while computer is in sleep mode Temperature and humidity sensor device is not connected In the standalone program, the "run" button has been clicked twice.
 Try reconnecting the USB.

+Temperature/humidity sensor is stuck in setup with frantic LED blinks:
+    Only one device/virtual machine can access the measuring device's serial port at a time.
+Close one setup and run function session and try setup again.

 Non-frantic LED flashes indicates any other error